 - Haemolysis, where the red cells are being destroyed prematurely either due to attack by the body’s immune system, due to organ damage or due to inherited abnormalities of the red cells or the haemoglobin they contain

 - Bone marrow disorders such as aplastic anaemia, myelodysplastic syndrome, leukaemia, lymphoma or myeloma

 - Some medicines– including chemotherapy

 The most common cause of increased PCV is dehydration, and with adequate fluid intake, the PCV returns to normal.
 However, it may reflect a condition called polycythaemia where there are too many red cells.

-More commonly polycythaemia is a due to factors outside the bone marrow (secondary polycythaemia).
+More commonly polycythaemia is due to factors outside the bone marrow (secondary polycythaemia).
 Causes of secondary polycythaemia include: